 - Expert Tips for Austin on a Budget

 While Austin may be the capital of Texas, it is not necessarily representative of the rest of the state.
-It’s a hotbed for technology and inovation, thanks to the University of Texas.
+It’s a hotbed for technology and innovation, thanks to the University of Texas.
 The vibe is more laid back and the live music scene is thriving.
 The city has a lot to offer visitors of all ages and interests.

 13 Cheap and Free Things to Do in Austin, Texas